-On the heels of another great summer at one of America’s best island destinations, October now brings a different feeling to Mackinac Island.
-As the crowds thin, the trees change and nightfall comes earlier in the evening, the atmosphere can become a bit mysterious.
+Once fall arrives at the USA’s Best Summer Travel Destination, a different feeling comes to Mackinac Island.
+As the crowds thin, the leaves change and nightfall comes earlier, the atmosphere can become a bit mysterious.
+Spooky, even.

 No wonder it’s the busiest time of year for the Haunts of Mackinac history tour.
-The walking tour begins at 9 p.m. each night at the Bicycle Street Inn and lasts about 90 minutes.
-A guide tells entertaining stories while leading the informative history tour to several haunted sites on Mackinac Island.
+During the 90-minute walking tour that covers about one mile at a leisurely pace, a guide tells entertaining stories while leading the group past several haunted sites on Mackinac Island.

-In a place with so much history, there’s no shortage of stories to share.
-Todd Clements has compiled many of them in his book, “Haunts of Mackinac.”
-The book tells of a mother seen weeping over the late 19th-century graves of her two young children buried in Mackinac Island’s Post Cemetery, and of a presence on the Rifle Range Trail that just may be the ghost of the first person who was executed on Mackinac Island.
+The book tells of a mother seen weeping over the late 19th-century graves of her two young children buried in Mackinac Island’s Post Cemetery.
+It speaks of a presence on the Rifle Range Trail that just may be the ghost of the first person executed on Mackinac Island.

 What is known is that the ghosts of Mackinac Island are not menacing in any way.
-They just appear from time to time, especially this time of the year as leaves tumble down the streets and there’s an aura of quiet and calm.
-(Maybe they just want to get in on the fun of all the trick-or-treating and costume parties that happen during the Halloween festivities on Mackinac Island each October!)
+They just appear from time to time, especially in the fall as leaves tumble down the streets and there’s an aura of quiet and calm.
+(Maybe they just want to get in on the fun of trick-or-treating and costume parties that happen during the Mackinac Island’s Halloween Weekend each October!)

 “I’ll be honest,” says Clements, “that’s scary.”